swirlai/swirl-search/docs/AI-Connect.md

 See the Microsoft OneDrive section just above for a Page Fetcher configuration will utilize Tika to convert PDF, Microsoft Office, and other file formats returned from the Microsoft Graph API to text that can then be consumed by SWIRL for RAG processor.
 Expand the whitelist to include any [document type that Tika supports](https://tika.apache.org/1.10/formats.html).

-# Analyzing Enterprise Content
+# Configuring Passage Detection using Reader LLM

-SWIRL AI Connect, Enterprise Edition, includes an optional Text Analyzer summarization service that can optionally be plugged into RAG to enhance accuracy.
-To launch the Text Analyzer locally, run the following command from the Console:
+SWIRL AI Connect, Enterprise Edition, includes a passage detection feature in the Reader LLM that can be plugged into RAG to enhance accuracy.

+To launch it locally, run the following command from the Console:

 ```
 docker run -p 7029:7029 -e SWIRL_TEXT_SERVICE_PORT=7029 swirlai/swirl-integrations:topic-text-matcher
 ```

 ## Configuration Options

+Note that some of these configuration options are from the RAG section.
+TBD review/resolve

 | Variable | Description | Example |
 | -------- | ----------- | ------- |